3b1b/manim/README.md

 Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as seen in the videos at [3Blue1Brown](https://www.3blue1brown.com/).

+### NOTE: This branch contains the latest, experimental, and under-development version of Manim which uses [ModernGL](https://github.com/moderngl/moderngl) and will house any future 3Blue1Brown projects.
+Use at your own discretion.

 ## Installation
 Manim runs on Python 3.7.
 You can install it from PyPI via pip: